September mortgages in Spain

 All coastal and non resident buying hotspots saw large increases in both numbers of loans and capital lent during the month.
 The one exception was Murcia .
 Murcia has struggled all year to make any inroads to a poor lending performance and cannot seem to break the 700 barrier in terms of number of new loans.

 New loans outstrip redemptions

-The rise in newly granted Spanish mortgages had, for only the second month in over 5 years, the benefit of adding to the Spanish Banks mortgage books as new loans outstripped redemptions.
+The rise in newly granted Spanish mortgages had, for only the second month in over 5 years, the benefit of adding to the Spanish Banks loan books as new loans outstripped redemptions.

 With 26,667 new loans added to the loan books and only 22,302 loans cancelled the lenders saw a net gain of 4,365 loans.